mitmedialab/MITLegalForum/docs/README.md

 # MIT Legal Forum

 The [MIT Legal Forum](http://mitlegalforum.org) generates and fosters ideas, technology and solutions to refactor law for the digital age.
-The MIT Legal Forum supports MIT research and graduate education as well as conducting events in collaboration with external communities.
+The MIT Legal Forum supports MIT research [projects](https://law.MIT.edu), academic [courses](https://law.MIT.edu/learning) and convenes events in collaboration with external communities.

 Use the [form below](https://goo.gl/forms/2lWMruLUBCVG80ip2) to to get in the loop on MIT Legal Forum 2017-18 activities and jump into the big discussion on **AI, Blockchain and other Automation and Autonomous Technologies** for law and legal processes: